perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 8. legend for fix types
 9. re-representation -> This allows showcasing different set-ups complexities and improvements based on the data representation type and by designing better models of program induction.
 10. "The type of a new previously unseen program can be predicted", explain why is this important -> This could prove relevant in deciding what type of problem the program solves and which aspects of the input data have a higher influence on the output data of the program.
 11. Review the way you add some references.
 How you cite them, according to the template of the paper.
-E.g. [6] presents…. -> Authors' names [6] present(s)… -> improved way of citing
+E.g. [6] presents…. -> Authors' names [6] present(s)… -> improved way of citing (in introduction for now - *Author's Names* [Number])

 ## 3. Suggested Reads